karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 ### General

-Should the properties be listed in the registry as soa.boot and ns.boot, given boot itself is a placeholder label, and doesn't (currently?) take any parameters or records of its own?
+Should the properties be listed in the registry as "soa.boot" and "ns.boot", given "boot" itself is a placeholder label, and doesn't (currently?) take any parameters or records of its own?

 ### coo Property